PrincetonUniversity/PsyNeuLink/docs/source/BeukersNBackModel.rst

 either responds "non-match" or, with a fixed probability (hazard rate), it uses the current stimulus and temporal context to retrieve another sample from EM and repeat the evaluation.

+The script has three methods used, respectively to XXX The model can be constructed calling the construct_model() function in the script, trained by calling the train_model() function, and executed by calling the

 Performance of the model has been fit to empirical data concerning human performance from `Kane et al., 2007
 <https://psycnet.apa.org/record/2007-06096-010?doi=1>`_.